Overview of technology, health benefits and scientific research

 😊 Mood improvement and sleep quality

 Hydrogen can affect serotonin and reduce stress.
-Sedlak et al. (2023) in Journal of Bioscience Innovation Found better sleep and mood after four weeks.
+Sedlak et al. (2023) i Journal of Bioscience Innovation found better sleep and mood after four weeks.

 Hydrogen can reduce side effects during radiation, shown in a 2020 study in PMC10816294.

-Hydrogen can counteract oxidative stress related to aging, support cell health and skin elasticity.
+Hydrogen can counteract oxidative stress linked to ageing, support cell health and the skin's elasticity.

 🍏 Liver health